christodouloskampanis/HoMoPaD/README_NETWORK_PREPARATION.md

 2. Finding connected edges.
 3. Simulating motions of objects on the network.
 4. Producing sensor files with object-edge relationships.
-5. Partitioning the resulting network map into smaller sub-maps.
+5. Partitioning the resulting network map into smaller sub-maps , creating the “Regional Leader” (RL) overview.
+6. Creating region-based edge connections for a “Top Leader” (TL) overview.

 ---